trelltron/async-chess/README.md

 5. run `npm run dev`

-##

 ## Environment Valiables

 Both parts of the application require environment variables to properly configure.

-The frontend will pick up variables defined in `client/.env`
+The frontend will pick up variables defined in `client/.env` or `client/.env.local`.
+Build configuration is included and committed within `client/.env` so secrets should go in the ignored `client/.env.local` instead

-The backend will pick up variables defined in `.env`
+The backend will pick up variables defined in `.env` or `.env.local`.
+Both files are ignored by git.

 ### Node (.env)